 Easy to wear and versatile in almost all situations, loafers should be a wardrobe staple in every man’s sartorial arsenal

-From derbys to oxfords, the variety of modern and on-trend dress shoes on the market can make shopping for the perfect pair stressful.
+From Derbys to Oxfords, the variety of modern, on-trend dress shoes and zero drop dress shoes for men on the market can make shopping for the perfect pair stressful.
 Whether it’s for work or just something you need for everyday wear, shopping for loafers shouldn’t be this difficult and this comprehensive list of men’s loafer styles ought to help a bit.

 This is for the man who appreciates luxury.
 Designed by Gucci in 1953 after opening their New York presence and office, Gucci noticed the popularity of loafers in the United States.
 Though most loafers were mostly available in brown, Gucci offered one in black after refining the lines and adding the iconic horse bit.
 By 1969, Gucci was selling 84 thousand pairs of the horsebit loafer in the US alone.
 People like John F. Kennedy and Gianni Agnelli helped the Gucci loafer become popular.
 With its distinctive gold horse bit and hand-sewn moccasins, this has been a popular choice among male celebrities like Harry Styles.

 A common style for golf shoes and often associated as ‘old man shoe’, this style is found on slip-on shoes and paired with fringed leather panel.
 Over generations, the loafer style has kept true to its original style.
 Although some kiltie loafers come in a variety of styles, some have laces, tassels, or even buckles adorned to them.
 Leather kiltie is a popular choice but suede is another excellent option.